bunzli/ht-manager/DEPLOYMENT.md

 ### Updating the Application

-Since the build context points to GitHub, updating is simple:
+Updating is simple with GitHub Actions:

-1. **Push your changes** to the GitHub repository (if you made local changes)
+1. **Push your changes** to the GitHub repository
+2. **Wait for GitHub Actions** to build and push the new image (check Actions tab)
-2. **Rebuild the stack** in Dockge:
+3. **Pull the latest image** in Dockge:
    - Click "Rebuild" or stop/start the stack
-   - Docker will automatically pull the latest code from GitHub and rebuild the image
+   - Docker will pull the latest image from GHCR automatically
+   - Or manually pull: `docker pull ghcr.io/bunzli/ht-manager:latest`

 ### Database Backups